ocaml/dune/doc/terminology.rst

    -  ``runtest`` which runs user defined tests
    -  ``install`` which depends on everything that should be installed
    -  ``doc``     which depends on the generated HTML documentation.
-See :ref:`apidoc` for details
+See :ref:`documentation` for details.

 - **environment**: in Jbuilder, each directory has an environment attached to it.
 The environment determines the default values of various parameters, such as the compilation flags.
 Inside a scope, each directory inherit the environment from its parent.
 At the root of every scope, a default environment is used.
-At any point, the environment can be altered using an `env`_ stanza.
+At any point, the environment can be altered using an :ref:`jbuild-env` stanza.

 - **build profile**: a global setting that influence various defaults.
 It can be set from the command line using ``--profile